-One of the best-known personalities in Canadian broadcasting, Landsberg has been with TSN since the network’s inception in 1984.
-He hosted Off the Record from its debut in September 1997.
+One of the best-known personalities in Canadian broadcasting, Landsberg has been with TSN since the network’s inception.
+He hosted Off the Record from its debut in 1997 to its finale in 2015 and is currently the co-host of TSN’s First Up.
 Twice nominated for the Gemini Award for Best Host or Interviewer in a Sports Program or Sportscast, Landsberg was the Whistler Host for Olympic Daytime on CTV during the Vancouver 2010 Olympic Winter Games.
 During the London 2012 Olympic Games, he anchored TSN’s Olympic Daytime.

 “Michael was a great choice in highlighting the importance of being honest and open about mental health, reducing stigma and reaching out for help when you need it.
 At Red River College we have a diverse community of students, staff and faculty and he was relatable to all!
 It was critical for Michael to know in advance who would be his audience so he could customize his delivery.
 He was spot on!
 His genuine and engaging delivery had everyone’s attention and we are still benefiting from the impact his powerful story and message.
 He was all that, and so much fun too!”Red River College